 Inhale just two tokes, then wait a few minutes and see if you need more.
 And yes, it’s a bit of a nasty taste - but that just goes along with the territory, a small price to pay for the consciousness expansion, pain reduction, etc that ensues if you approach it mindfully.

 We were also talking last night about driving while high, and the new research showing mixed reports on the danger of driving high - it’s definitely mixed.
 What researchers don’t know to look for, is whether the person driving high is doing so mindfully, or is in a state of intoxication from the drug.
 We definitely do have the choice, once we learn to manage the marijuana high.

-This is what The Mindful Marijuana User is all about - learning to shift into a responsible mindset when needed, even when driving - especially when driving, which I don't advise at all, ever.
+This is what mindful cannabis usage is all about - learning to shift into a responsible mindset when needed, even when driving - especially when driving, which I don't advise at all.
 And please remember, dosage is important.
 If you get too high, simply DON’T drive.
 And never drive when you’ve also consumed more than one drink of alcohol, as all studies indicate.

 With these factors in mind, I hope that more people who react against pot usage in general will begin to be realistic, and adjust their beliefs to match the facts.
 The truth is, especially when using guidance such as our app, there's no reason for the vast majority of people to be afraid of getting high.
 Just be sure to light up in a safe quiet space where you won't be bothered, use the free High Together app as needed ... and enjoy the experience!